AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-analytics-warehoused.md

 ## Connecting Google Analytics Warehoused

 {: .bs-callout-info}
 Google Analytics Warehoused is a Premium Integration.
-Contact Support if you have an interest in adding this integration to your subscription.
+[Contact support](../../getting-started/support.md) if you have an interest in adding this integration to your subscription.

 1. Go to the Connections page under **Admin > Integrations**.
 1. Click the Add a Add Integration button, located on the right side of the screen.